Here’s Why You're Breaking Out, Maybe

 Scientifically, the only difference between adult breakouts and breakouts is that adults get adult breakouts.
 (Groundbreaking discovery, right?)
 But much like pimples themselves, scientists are at odds with each other over what the causes of adult breakouts actually are.
 The affliction, then, feels modern—and so, the first hypothesis is that it’s about what we’re eating and what we’re exposed to.
 A 1999 study from the UK reported that in the space of a decade, the average age of an adult with acne rose from 20.5 to 26.5.
 One *possible* driving factor here?
 Certain kinds of carbs.

 Okay so before we go ahead, a quick disclaimer: We’re not here to shame, but foods that our bodies burn up quite easily, otherwise known as foods with a higher glycemic index, have scientifically been linked with with acne.
-In a 2016 study, published in the Journal of the American Academy of Dermatology, researchers explored the connection between diet and acne, (think things like our dairy consumption and insulin resistance).
+In a 2016 study, published in the Journal of the American Academy of Dermatology, researchers explored the connection between diet and acne, (think things like our dairy consumption and blood sugar).
 What they found was those who ate more foods with a higher glycemic index—so refined breads, cakes and such—had greater instances of acne.
 Meaning, that those everything bagels we have on Sunday, or the couple slices of pizza we grab on our stumble walk home after a night out, could be showing up on our faces.
 The key word is could, though, because other research suggests adult acne might be related to something else: hormones.

 Let’s quickly recap: That 2007 study from the University of Alabama we mentioned earlier, alongside some more recent studies, all reference how women are much more likely to break out than men are.
 And a key factor in that, at least for women, is suggested to be hormones.
 Using this point of gender-specific acne, a 2013 Braillian study for example found that for the majority of the women surveyed who had adult acne had higher-than-average levels of both androgen and dehydroepiandrosterone—two hormones involved in menstruation.
 Which, when translated from scientist, means that women are better candidates for getting acne.